arifianjuari/siar/docs/LARAVEL-CLOUD-DEPLOYMENT-FIX.md

 ## Problem

-The deployment was failing with two critical errors:
+The deployment was failing with three critical errors:

 ### 1. Missing bootstrap/cache Directory